 As a precautionary measure, we close the IMAX Theatre whilst any other zone is being evacuated.

-The Group Entrance area is also closed to visitors during an evacuation because it is used as the access route for the emergency services.
-This means you will not be able to access belongings stored at Group Entrance for a period of time,
+The Group Entrance area may also be closed to visitors during an evacuation if required as an access route for the emergency services.
+This means you will may be able to access belongings stored at Group Entrance for a period of time,